Baptism: Credobaptist, Open Membership

 The belief and practice of a credobaptist minister who leads a baptist church with open membership.
-This is the third of four articles on the subject of Baptism as part of our All in the Family series.
+This is one of four articles on the subject of baptism as part of our All in the Family series.

 Downloads: